openHPI/TeachingTeamGuidelines/docs/courseadministration/addcontent/learningunits/quiz_import.md

 ##### The infos about the quiz and its type:

-- *Name* : the name of the quiz
+- *Name*: the name of the quiz
-- *CourseSection*: the section of the course where the quiz is
+- *CourseSection*: the section of the course where the quiz is.
+It must be a numeric value.
 - *Quiz Type*: choose the most appropriate type for the quiz
-- *Instructions*: This is a standard instructions
+- *Instructions*: The instructions for taking the quiz.
+Please note that self-tests do not have instructions

 ##### Question type, its points and explanation (green cells)

 - *Question*: actual text of the question
 - *QuestionType*: choose between multiple answer or multiple choice
 - *Points*: points of the question
-- *Explanation*: eventual explanation of the question
+- *Explanation*: optional explanation of the question

 ##### The answers to the question (blue and violet cells)

 - *Answer1*, *Answer2*,* Answer3*, *Answer4* : the text of the answer
-- *Correctness* :choose 'True' for correct answer or  ('False') for the wrong answer
+- *Correctness* :choose 'True' for a correct answer or  ('False') for a wrong answer
-- *Explanation*: text of the eventual explanation of the answer
+- *Explanation*: text of the optional explanation of the answer.
+Similar to the explanation of a question, this is shown together with the results of the quiz.

 ### 2. Share your quiz spreadsheet to our quiz service

+:bulb: _Before proceeding with this step, you may want to rename your quiz spreadsheet in a unique way, e.g._: `coursecode_quizname`

 Once you have finished filling out the quiz, question and answer infos for each week and homework worksheet, click on *Share* and paste address:
 _hpi-openhpi@quizquestions-1191.iam.gserviceaccount.com_